Ledig stilling på Universitetet i Oslo

 A position as a Researcher within the field of Inorganic materials chemistry (battery materials) is available at the Department of Chemistry/Centre for Materials Science and Nanotechnology (SMN), section NAFUMA - nanostructures and functional materials.
 The researcher position, funded by the Research Council of Norway, is limited to 12 months.
 Starting date no later than 01.09.2021.

 More about the position

-The Faculty of Mathematics and Natural Sciences has a strategic ambition of being a leading research faculty.
-Applicants for this research position will be selected in accordance with this, and are expected to be in the upper segment of their class with respect to academic credentials.
+The Faculty of Mathematics and Natural Sciences has a strategic ambition to be among the leading communities for research, education and innovation in Europe.
+Candidates for these fellowships will be selected in accordance with this, and expected to be in the upper segment of their class with respect to academic credentials.

 How to apply

 - Cover letter - statement of motivation, summarizing of scientific work and research interests

 - CV (summarizing education, positions and academic work - scientific publications)

 - Copies of educational certificates (academic transcripts only)